 314 State Route 12, Flemington, NJ 08822

-Skillman — Assemblyman Andrew Zwicker (LD-16) is currently seeking college students to serve as fall interns in his district office in Skillman, New Jersey.
+Skillman — Assemblyman Andrew Zwicker (LD-16) is currently seeking college and high school students to serve as winter and spring interns in his district office in Skillman, New Jersey.

 “Students have a unique opportunity to experience democracy in action as interns in a legislative office,” said Zwicker.
 “Interns gain valuable knowledge about both state and local issues and an understanding of the inner workings of a district office.
 I encourage all college students to consider applying for this rewarding experience.”